dondon1993/Zillow/README.md

 # Feature Engineering

 The most important feature comes from samples with more than 1 sale records in the training set.
 In the figure below logerror_first is from the previous record and logerror_second is the target logerror.
 And we can see the model tends to underestimate the price for lots with sale records, which results in a overall negative logerror.
 Based on this observation, lag features such as last logerror and last sale month are generated.
+However, this feature will not help public leaderboard since they aren't many lots sold twice within one year.
+Over 90 percent of this part of data comes from 2017 training dataset.
 ![Figure](./images/firstsale_secondsale.PNG)

 Besides the sale record features, target encoding using combination of categorical features (county + propertycountylandusecode, city + propertycountylandusecode, county + zoningdesc, city + zoningdesc et. al.) also helps a little.